Skip to content

 1. Admin Tool admin-tool.py

-DataFlux Func provides an admin tool for emergency maintenance tasks.
+DataFlux Func provides an admin tool to facilitate some emergency maintenance work.

 The admin tool is included in the container and needs to be run using Docker exec.
 You can use --help to view specific usage: